BEAUTY Nails

 Short nail shapes are always on trend.

 As a dedicated nail care enthusiast it genuinely bums me out to have short nails.
-Every time I break a nail or two to a noticeably shorter length, I’m compelled to even them all out.
-My current set of short nails has finally started to grow past the tips of my fingers (ahem, grown out gel nails).
-I’m due for a manicure any day now (let’s not talk about how grown out my gels are here) which got me thinking about short nail shapes.
+Whenever I break a nail or two to a noticeably shorter length, I’m compelled to even them all out.
+My current set of short nails has finally started to grow past the tips of my fingers (ahem, grown-out gel nails).

 short nail shapes